NASA-AMMOS/CODEX/README.md

 $ python codex.py
 ```

+## Running CODEX in Docker

+A version of CODEX for development can be run in Docker for ease of setup.
+(You'll need to install [Docker](https://www.docker.com/]) on your system first.)

+To start, run `docker-compose up` in the root directory of this repo.
+Docker will build two different images, one for the backend (using the `Dockerfile` in `server/`) and one with the web client (using the `Dockerfile` in `client/`).
+Note that the installation and build may take a while to complete.

+**If you've previously run the CODEX frontend in your local enviroment, please make sure to delete the `node_modules` directory in `client/` before starting `docker-compose`!**

+The client will be available at http://localhost:3000. (port selection can be set in the `docker-compose.yaml` file.)

+_Development note:_

+For most code changes (i.e., development or pulling the latest branch), the client will automatically rebuild.
+However, it may be necessary to re-run `docker-compose up` if the server code or client dependencies have changed.

+If server code dependencies have changed, run `docker-compose up --build` to force Docker to rebuild the server container with those new dependencies.

 ## Volunteer Collaborators to Guide Interface Development

 -   Robert Hodyss
 -   Kiri Wagstaff
 -   Verma Rishi
 -   Jorge Pineda
 -   Julie Castillo-Rogez
 -   Rob Rosenberg

 # Lukas’s Rules for the Research Road

 All problems and criticisms should be accompanied by a proposed solution.

 The cleaner your graph, the more you’ve said; turn off everything you don’t critically need.

 Share insights, progress, problem solutions, and clever ideas frequently in email.

 Don’t expect others to use (Slack, IM, phone calls).
 Email is the lingua franca.

 Regular check-in meetings are vital as long as kept succinct; be succinct.

 Make sure you’re talking with team members directly, not just the PI.